 User Group Summary of feedback

-USGI GIOUP Summary of feedback • Fencing along boundary between g
+User Group - St Summary of feedbackFencing along boundary between golf

 - course and active sports precinct to

 control both golf balls and sports ball,

 and to prevent accidental access,

-•

 particularly of children.

 Pedestrian access around and

-- through golf course is acceptable, but
+through golf course is acceptable, but

 Club would like designated access

 points.

 Club have concerns with the safety of

-• the current vehicle access from
+the current vehicle access from

 Bacchus Marsh West Golf Club Bacchus Marsh Balliang Road into the

 golf course

 Club would to relocate clubhouse .

-- prefer location at intersection of
+prefer location at intersection of

 Bacchus Marsh / Balliang and

 McCormack's Road.

-l Club require enlarged water storage
+- Club require enlarged water storage

-- and improved pipework connections
+and improved pipework connections

 for golf course irrigation

-Club would benefit from sewer
+- Club would benefit from sewer

 connected to Balliang Road

 Club require stabling / yards for up to

-- 60 horses
+60 horses

-Club require improved parking area
+- Club require improved parking area

 for cars / floats

-Club would like improved water
+- Club would like improved water

 supply as currently only water source

 is existing water tanks

 - Club have no issue with uses of track

-infield by other users, provided track
+Pacchus March Harness Club infield by other users, provided track

 Bacchus Marsh Harness Club surface is not adversely affected, and

 horses are not distracted

-There is no current overlap with other
+• There is no current overlap with other

 equestrian uses due to scheduling of

 activity

 • Club currently use grandstand

 extension as club rooms / canteen

 • Club require improved security for

-machinery etc
+1 machinery etc

 • Would like up to 12 60x20m dressage

 arenas, along with grassed warm-up

-area
+Bacchus Marsh Pony Club area

 • Happy to share club rooms etc. New

 club rooms should incorporate

-Bacchus Marsh Pony Club significant storage for temporary
+significant storage for temporary

-arenas etc
+1 arenas etc

 • With increased use of the reserve,

 and potentially multiple uses at any

 one time, fencing for safety will be

 important.